20 Best Neighborhoods in Orlando, FL

 Nestled southeast of the Orlando International Airport, Lake Nona features sprawling parks and a business hub for work and play opportunities.

-This upscale Orlando neighborhood got its start when the Central Florida GreenWay was built through the heart of the neighborhood.
-Developers soon saw opportunities to build a community around it.
+This upscale Orlando neighborhood got its start when the Central Florida GreenWay was built through the heart of the area.
+Developers soon saw opportunities to build the surrounding community.

-Lake Nona also has a great design for those who love staying active.
-There are numerous walkways, gardens, and playgrounds.
-They’re all great places to soak up the afternoon sunshine.
+Lake Nona is also great for staying active, with numerous walkways, gardens, and playgrounds.
+Thankfully, all of these are great places to soak up the afternoon sunshine.

-Grab an outdoor table with a waterfront view at Canvas.
-You can also try your skills at 90 hitting bys with a 220-yard range.
-You’ll also find free play games like skeeball at the Drive Shack.
+For waterfront views, ask for an outdoor table at Canvas.
+You can also try your skills at 90, hitting balls with a 220-yard range.
+You’ll also find free play games like skee ball at the Drive Shack.

-On Friday evenings, join an Art After Dark stroll at Lake Nona Town Center.
-Those feature music, special exhibitions, art displays, and adult beverages.
+Join an Art After Dark stroll at Lake Nona Town Center on Friday evenings to see music, special exhibitions, art displays, and adult beverages.

 8. Lake Highland

-Located in the Park Lake Highland area, Lake Highland Park attracts residents dreaming of living along the waterfront.
-The tranquil neighborhood is close to downtown Orlando.
-It offers an escape from the bustle and grind.
+Located in the Park Lake Highland area, the Lake Highland neighborhood attracts residents dreaming of living along the waterfront.
+The tranquil community is close to downtown Orlando yet offers an escape from the bustle and grind.

-During downtime, gather at Lake Highland Park for a waterside walk.
-Clear your head while fishing or soak up the city skyline views.
+Gather at Lake Highland Park for a waterside walk during downtime, or opt to clear your head while fishing or to soak up the city skyline views.

-Over on N Mills Ave on the East Side of the lake, locals gather at the restaurants and pubs to catch up after work.
-Try Will's Pub, The Strand, or King Cajun Crawfish for shellfish boils and other Gulf Coast specialties.
+Locals gather at the restaurants and pubs to catch up after work over on N Mills Ave on the East Side of the lake.
+Some favorite spots include Will's Pub, The Strand, or King Cajun Crawfish for shellfish boils and other Gulf Coast specialties.